JulienBez/CrowsPairsTools/README.md

 # CrowsPairsTools
-This tool was made to help you create a well formed adaptation of the CrowS-Pairs dataset in your own language.
-It reviews every pair written in your language and points out the ones that are not minimal.
-As a reminder : a minimal pair is composed of two sentences with as few changing words as possible from one to the other.
-For more informations about the dataset, please refer to [the original work](https://github.com/nyu-mll/crows-pairs).

-# Disclaimer
 This work is the prolongation of the work I realised for my fist year master memoire.
 It is based on the CrowS-Pairs dataset.
 Here are some links :

 - https://github.com/nyu-mll/crows-pairs (original CrowS-Pairs)
 - https://gitlab.inria.fr/french-crows-pairs/acl-2022-paper-data-and-code (french CrowS-Pairs)

+This tool was made to help you create a well formed adaptation of the CrowS-Pairs dataset in your own language.
+It reviews every pair written in your language and points out the ones that are not minimal.
+As a reminder : a minimal pair is composed of two sentences with as few changing words as possible from one to the other.
+For more informations about the dataset, please refer to [the original work](https://github.com/nyu-mll/crows-pairs).

 # Installation
 To install CrowsPairsTools, you must have **Python 3.x** and **pip** installed.
 Clone this repository on your computer.
 Open your terminal and navigate to CrowsPairsTools's folder (where **main.py** is located).
 Once here, run the following command :